Usage

 An example of a typical timetable to avoid link saturation during daytime working hours could be:

-In this example, the transfer bandwidth will be set to 512 KiB/s at 8am every day.
+In these examples, the transfer bandwidth will be set to 512 KiB/s at 8am every day.
 At noon, it will rise to 10 MiB/s, and drop back to 512 KiB/sec at 1pm.
 At 6pm, the bandwidth limit will be set to 30 MiB/s, and at 11pm it will be completely disabled (full speed).
 Anything between 11pm and 8am will remain unlimited.

 An example of timetable with WEEKDAY could be: